Saturday, 19 January 2013

 "When a placebo is referred to without a research context, it generally refers to an actual treatment method, in which someone is cured of a disease by intentionally tricking them into believing they are receiving a treatment with known benefits..."

-"in the real clinical studies, extra cessation ... would mostly result from people who had been seriously thinking about quitting one of these days, and who — because they know that someone is watching them to see if it happens right now — go ahead and do it."and noted that ;
+"in the real clinical studies, extra cessation ... would mostly result from people who had been seriously thinking about quitting one of these days, and who — because they know that someone is watching them to see if it happens right now — go ahead and do it."

 Nevertheless, as Phillips mentions, that in NRT trials, people do become abstinent for a finite time at a much higher rate than smokers on average.
 But the effect is basically the same for those people on the NRT placebo.